5 Reasons To Choose WAV Over MP3 and WMA

 WMA stands for Windows Media Audio.

-This file format was developed in the late 1990s to overcome some of the flaws of MP3.
-With its new technique to compress the audio data, it gained popularity among some circles.
-WMA file compression is concerned with a number of standard compression methods.
-This made the audio quality to be a bit better than the compressed file format of MP3.
+Developers created this file format in the late 1990s to overcome some of MP3’s flaws.
+With its new technique to compress audio data, it gained popularity among some circles.
+WMA file compression uses several standard compression methods.
+Which slightly improve the audio quality compared to the compressed file format of MP3.

-But this file format did not get its hand over many users.
-Partially due to the restriction of devices as many devices could not play WMA files.
-Partly also due to the fact that its compression method basically concerns saving a little bit more than MP3.
-Thus it uses less storage space than mp3 as it uses a different encoder than mp3.
+However, this file format did not gain the support of many users.
+This was partly due to the restriction of devices, as many devices could not play WMA files.
+It was also partly due to the fact that its compression method basically concerns saving a little bit more than MP3.
+Thus, it uses less storage space than MP3 as it uses a different encoder.

-Five Major Reasons to Choose WAV over MP3 or WMA
+Five Major Reasons to Choose WAV over MP3 and WMA

-Now we come to the point where I will tell u why exactly should you go for WAV instead of MP3 or WMA file formats.
-If you are anything to do with studio or recording, it is a priority for you to use WAV format.
+Now we come to the point where I will tell u why exactly you should go for WAV instead of MP3 or WMA file formats.
+If you have anything to do with studio or recording, it is a priority for you to use WAV format.
 To get uncompressed lossless sound quality.
-Here are some reasons why choose WAV over MP3 and WMA:
+Here are some reasons why I choose WAV over MP3 and WMA:

 Frequency Response